wanghaisheng/social-media-downloader/README.md

-# Social Media Video Downloader
+# tiktoka studio Social Media Video Downloader
 This is a simple social media video downloader.
 It can download videos from Facebook, Instagram, Tiktok, and YouTube.
 It is built with React, Vite, and Tailwind CSS.

 ## Usage